grafana/pyroscope/README.md

 pyroscope server

 # in a separate tab, start profiling your app:
-pyroscope exec python manage.py runserver
+pyroscope exec python manage.py runserver # If using Python pyroscope exec rails server # Ruby        # If using Ruby

 # If using Pyroscope cloud add flags for server address and auth token
 # pyroscope exec -server-address "https://your_company.pyroscope.cloud" -auth-token "ps-key-1234567890" python manage.py runserver